NURSE’S OFFICE INFORMATION

 Chicken Pox

-Child must stay home 7 days from the first appearance of the eruption (pox); must have a statement from physician to return to school.
+Child must stay home 7 days from the first appearance of the eruption (pox); must have a statement from a physician to return to school.

 Flu